*Note

 R

-Record: These exist only in single form, with one song per side.
+Record: In Tin Soldier’s time, these exist only in single form, with one song per side.
 Albums must consist of multiple records packaged together.
 Most people prefer to buy singles, building their own collections of greatest hits.
+By Soldier On, multi-track LPs have made an appearance, but are overshadowed by more-portable cassettes, see above.

 Repairwork: Materialwork done to effect a repair.
 Usually in reference to human beings with reparative mergers.
 A gold tattoo is not repairwork, a wound which was closed with gold is.